junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 > Dean turns twenty-five today.
 There was a report on CNN this morning, of a vampire, strigoi, dug up and its heart burned, in Romania less than a month ago.

 Literally the only line related to Dean is just, he's 25y today.
 Then absolutely nothing, nothing about how he's been, where they're, nothing.
 Wow.
 Good job, dad, way to go.

+Oh wait, the CNN vampire, that's Dean's job, isn't it?
+John doesn't know where Dean is but figures it out based on the case on TV, so he's still keeping tab on Dean's whereabouts.
+Okay, fine, one point for you.

 ## May